hyphacoop/handbook/Operations/salary-adjustments.md

 - Navigate to the Operations Planning Sheet
 - Navigate to the Salary Matrix Sheet
-- Increase the Min Base Salary by 2.5%
+- Increase the Min Base Salary by the determined percent
 - The other cells will update accordingly

 ## Updating L/R Levels